IEEE-UCF/2025-AMDHardware-GPU/README.md

 ```bash
 make help
 ```
-will list all of them.
+will list all available targets.

-This command will use CocoTB to test the testbenches, if comprehensive testing is needed, put
+This command will use CocoTB to test the testbenches.
+If comprehensive testing is needed, add:

 ```bash
 SIM=Verilator